ManashDutta07/Digital-Watermarking-Tool/README.md

 ## Features

 - Upload images for watermarking
-- Customize watermark opacity and color
+- Customize watermark's opacity and color
 - Embed invisible watermarks using steganography
 - Extract watermarks from processed images
 - User-friendly and a dark-themed UI